dadas190/PonziLand/README.md

 2. Display ratio of user's tokens / token supply - but the table is pretty thick already, maybe move all the action buttons (buy, sell, withdraw, reinvest, get out) into a single drop-down-column?

-3. New web-chat, the current one is crap - something like the current one, so sending messages is and doesn't refresh the page
+3. New web-chat, the current one is crap - something like the current one, so sending messages is instant and doesn't refresh the page

 4. Replace pump of the day with something more rare, choose a random token from the low-balance ones, advertise it for 3/6 hours and then have a 3/6 hours cooldown before the next pump starts.